tolstoyevsky/hubot-happy-birthder/README.md

 # hubot-birthday

-Adds birthday reminders to Hubot.
+Hubot script for writing birthday messages to users.
+It uses [Tenor](https://tenor.com) GIFs to make the messages more lively.

 ## Sample Interaction